Turgon37/docker-nginx/README.md

 Please notice that if it's the first time the container is run, the DH parameters file will be generated and this can take a long time.

-Nginx is configured according to the recommandation this [site](https://weakdh.org/sysadmin.html)
+Nginx is configured according to the recommandations on this [site](https://weakdh.org/sysadmin.html)

 It is not intended to be used directly but to be extend for building another nginx image with contains your virtual hosts configurations.